psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Under a purple, crimson mantle of satin.
 And a gold-headed sword in his right hand,

-" Who are yon two whom I see,
+"Who are yon two whom I see,
 O gentle princess, tell me the meaning,
 That woman of most beautiful countenance,
 And the comely rider of the white steed."

-" Heed not what thou wilt see,
+"Heed not what thou wilt see,
 O gentle Oisin, nor what thou hast yet seen.
 There is in them but nothing,
-Till we reach tiie land of the ' King of Youth.' "
+Till we reach the land of the 'King of Youth.'"

 O. We saw from us afar
-A sunny palace of beantiful front,
+A sunny palace of beautiful front,
 Its form and appearance were the most beauteous
-That were to be found in the world "
+That were to be found in the world"

-" What exceeding—fine, royal mansion,
+"What exceeding—fine, royal mansion,
 And also, the best that eye hath seen,
 Is this, that we are travelling near to.
-Or who is high-chief of that place ? "
+Or who is high-chief of that place?"

 "The daughter of the king of the ' Land of Life,'
 Is queen, yet, in that fortress
-She was taken by Fomhor Builleach `[Fomhor Builleach, i.e. the striking Giant, was the despotic ruler of the " Land of Virtues," — a country not mentioned in any other copy of this poem that I have seen.]`, of Dromloghach,
+She was taken by Fomhor Builleach `[Fomhor Builleach, i.e. the striking Giant, was the despotic ruler of the "Land of Virtues," — a country not mentioned in any other copy of this poem that I have seen.]`, of Dromloghach,
 With violent strength of arms and activity.

-" Obligation she put upon the brave,
+"Obligation she put upon the brave,
 Never to make her a wife,
 Till she got a champion or true hero.
 To stand battle with him hand to hand."

-" Take success and blessings, O golden-headed Niamh,
+"Take success and blessings, O golden-headed Niamh,
 I have never heard better music
 Than the gentle voice of thy sweet mouth,
 Great grief to us is a woman of her condition.

-" I will go now to visit her to the fortress.
+"I will go now to visit her to the fortress.
 And it may be for us it is fated
 That that great hero should fall by me.
 In feats of activity as is wont to me."

 We went then into the fortress.
-To us came the youthful queeui
+To us came the youthful queen.
 Equal in splendor was she to the sun.
 And she bade us a hundred welcomes.